-Greg Barbee is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's Los Angeles office.
+Greg Barbee is a partner in the Government Contracts, Investigations and International Trade Practice Group in the firm's Los Angeles office.

 Areas of Practice

-Mr. Barbee specializes in commercial litigation, with an emphasis on general business disputes and intellectual property.
-In the general business context, Mr. Barbee has represented businesses and individuals in litigation and arbitrations related to contractual disputes, business torts, real estate, the entertainment industry and government contracts.
-Mr. Barbee's intellectual property expertise includes patent, trademark, trade dress, trade secret, unfair competition, computer, Internet and domain name litigation and arbitrations.
-In the government contracts area, Mr. Barbee provides compliance program advice and counsel and conducts investigations concerning the Foreign Corrupt Practices Act (FCPA) and the False Claims Act (FCA).
+Greg's intellectual property expertise includes patent, trademark, trade dress, trade secret, unfair competition, computer, internet and domain name litigation and arbitrations.
+In the government contracts area, he provides compliance program advice and counsel and conducts investigations concerning the Foreign Corrupt Practices Act (FCPA) and the False Claims Act (FCA).

-He is also an editor of the 2016 Cloud Computing Legal Deskbook (Thomson Reuters), an annual publication addressing cloud computing issues and solutions for commercial and government end users and suppliers.
+Greg is an editor of the 2016 Cloud Computing Legal Deskbook (Thomson Reuters), an annual publication addressing cloud computing issues and solutions for commercial and government end users and suppliers.

 - Rising Star, Super Lawyers, 2009

 - Co-author, "Spurred On," Daily Journal, March 3, 2000

 - "Attorney's Fee Awards to Pro Se Attorney Litigants After Kay v.
 Ehrler: No Fees.
 It's Simple.
 But Is It Absolute?"
 Southern California Law Review, 69:1795, 1996

 Government Contracts, Investigations & International Trade Blog Posts